aerth/diamond/README.md

 Please submit a new github issue if:

-  * You are thinking about adding a new feature
   * You have encountered a bug while using diamond
   * You have a question about an undocumented feature